 Research what it takes to become a prison guard.
 Learn about education requirements, job duties, average wages and job outlook to find out if this is the career for you.
-Schools offering Corrections degrees can also be found in these popular choices.

 |Degree Required||High school diploma; some agencies may require some college|

 |Training Required||Training at a correctional officer training academy is generally required|